fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9d.md

 #### 9.23: patientor, step8

 <!-- So far we have established that the patients can have different types of entries, but we don't yet have any way of adding entries for our patients in our app, so it would at the moment be a pretty useless electronic medical record.  -->
 We have established that patients can have different kinds of entries.
-We don't yet have any way of adding entries to patients in our app, so at the moment it is a pretty useless as an electronic medical record.
+We don't yet have any way of adding entries to patients in our app, so at the moment it is pretty useless as an electronic medical record.

 Your next task is to add an endpoint <i>/api/patients/:id/entries</i> to your backend, through which you can POST an entry for a patient.